Safety Management Systems – Introduction

 A Safety Management System (SMS) within any aviation organisation provides a systematic approach to managing safety.
 For an SMS to be effective, there must be the necessary organisational structures, accountabilities, responsibilities, policies and procedures.
 An effective SMS should enable an organisation to identify hazards, assess risks and can be the mechanism to continuously improve safety performance.

 If you work in aviation, it is likely that you have heard of Safety Management Systems (SMS).
 However are you really clear on what a SMS is and what is expected of you?
-This course provides delegates with an introductory knowledge of safety management concepts for Safety Management Systems (SMS) to be understood in terms of ICAO Standards and Recommended Practices.
+This short e-Learning course provides delegates with an introductory knowledge of safety management concepts for Safety Management Systems (SMS) to be understood in terms of ICAO Standards and Recommended Practices.

 This course is suitable for individuals working in the aviation industry who require an introduction to Safety Management Systems to fulfil their role in contributing to safety.